mieubrisse/personal-writing/decisionmaking-systems/post.md

 But they take decades to master because they're _hard_.

 You're fighting evolution, so each situation requires effort.
-You have to burn cycles recognizing what's happening, slowing down, and figuring out how to avoid the Four Horsemen pitfalls.
+You must burn cycles recognizing what's happening, slowing down, and figuring out how to avoid the Four Horsemen pitfalls.

 Decisionmaking Systems
 ----------------------
-Fortunately, we can make it easier on ourselves with systems.
+We can do better.
 Clear Thinking again:

 > [Good judgment] is about designing systems at your best, that work for you at your worst.

-These can be rules:
+If we can create a system when calm that works when we're in the chaos, **we can make our worst decisionmaking days look like our best**.

+Present calm gets leveraged to future moments.

+This can be done through rules - commitments made now that are fulfilled in the future:

 - "I don't respond when I'm feeling stressed" (guards against ego and emotion defaults)
 - "I diversify my portfolio regardless of what the market is doing" (guards against emotion and social defaults)
 - "I don't make commitments on the phone" (guards against social pressure default)
 - "I don't eat after 8pm" (guards against inertia and emotion defaults)

-Or they can be [Ulysses pacts](https://en.wikipedia.org/wiki/Ulysses_pact), removing the option to make bad choices:
+Or through [Ulysses pacts](https://en.wikipedia.org/wiki/Ulysses_pact), removing your option to make bad choices:

 - Your friends take drinks from you after 7pm (guards against emotional, social, and inertia defaults)
 - I use [a phone app to block distracting apps after 9pm](https://appblock.app/) (guards against emotional and inertia defaults)
 - I [have a modded version of Instagram on my phone that removes the dopamine-bait Feed and Search grid](https://www.distractionfreeapps.com/) (guards against emotional and inertia defaults)
 - I have [a laptop app that forces me to take eye breaks every 20 minutes](https://lookaway.app/) (guards against inertia default)

-Like a bumper car, you're getting knocked around by the world.
+You're a bumper car, getting knocked around by the world.
 The systems you build are guardrails to keep you on track even when the Four Horsemen crash into you.

 When Linda from finance comes with her bullshit, you have more than just your awareness that you should slow down.
 You have a system.